Sudan's SPLM-N rebels release 132 PoWs in goodwill gesture

 SPLM-N Brigadier speaks with Red Cross representatives

 “The SPLM-N leadership wishes the PoWs and their families a secure and peaceful future.
-This Goodwill Operation is another step in the struggle of the SPLM-N to materialize a just, peaceful and democratic Sudan for all Sudanese,” the statement concludes.
+This Goodwill Operation is another step in the struggle of the SPLM-N to materialise a just, peaceful and democratic Sudan for all Sudanese,” the statement concludes.

 PoWs pray before their flight